A Complete Guide to Performing Enemas

 - Position yourself to insert the enema.
 There are a few positions you can try.
 You can lie on your left side and pull your knees up to your chest in a fetal position.
 You can lie on your back and pull your knees up to your chest.
 Or you can kneel with your head lowered and your chest forward until your face nears or rests on the ground.

-- Relax as much as possible.
-Relaxing your muscles will ease insertion.
+- Relax as much as possible to ease insertion.

 - With steady and even pressure, gently insert the enema tip into your anus with side-to-side motions.
-Use a lubricant on the enema nozzle to make it glide in easier, about 4 inches into the rectum.
+Use a lubricant on the enema nozzle to make it glide in easier, about 3 inches (7 centimeters) into the rectum.
 Stop if it is hard to insert.
 Forcing an enema can cause damage.

-- Squeeze the store-bought enema bottle—or release the tubing clamp until the liquid has flowed into your rectum or colon.
+- Squeeze the store-bought enema bottle — or release the tubing clamp until the liquid has flowed into your rectum or colon.
 Remove the enema tip/nozzle.
 Follow your doctor’s directions or the enema kit directions for how long to retain or keep in the enema liquid.
-It may be 30 minutes or longer for medicated enemas.
 For a cleansing enema, you will probably feel an urgent need to sit on the toilet and expel the liquid and stool.

 The procedure for a therapeutic or cleansing enema is different from a diagnostic enema.